carljohan/html-presentation/slides.md

 <div grid="~ cols-2 gap-8" class="">
 <div>

-The `<nav>` HTML element represents a section of a page whose purpose is to provide navigation links, either within the current document or to other documents.
-Common examples of navigation sections are menus, tables of contents, and indexes.
+A section of a page whose purpose is to provide navigation links, within the current document or to other documents.

+Examples of navigation sections are menus, tables of contents, and indexes.

 </div>